nijibabulu/treebest/README.md

 There is a single branch (master) where all the development goes.
 The version number stated in the source code (1.9.2) is not maintained.

-Tags are used to point at specific versions:
-* lh3: when Heng Li handed-over the code to Ensembl Compara
-* albert: changes made by Albert Vilella
-* ensembl\_production\_XX: the version used for the production of Ensembl version XX
+ensembl\_production\_XX tags are used to refer to the version used for the production of Ensembl version XX.

 ## Pre-git history